National Register of Historic Places: Multiple property submission

 A multiple property submission (MPS) is a thematic group listing of the National Register of Historic Places that consists of related properties that share a common theme and can be submitted as a group.
-Multiple property submissions must satisfy certain basic criteria for the group of properties to be included in the National Register.
+Multiple property submissions must meet specific criteria for the group of properties to be included in the National Register.

-The process begins with the multiple property documentation form which acts as a cover document rather than the nomination to the National Register of Historic Places.
+The process begins with the Multiple Property Documentation Form, which serves as a cover document rather than a nomination to the National Register of Historic Places.
 The purpose of the documentation form is to establish the basis of eligibility for related properties.
-The information of the multiple property documentation form can be used to nominate and register related historic properties simultaneously, or to establish criteria for properties that may be nominated in the future.
+The information from the multiple property documentation form can be used to nominate and register related historic properties simultaneously, or to establish criteria for properties that may be nominated in the future.
 Thus, additions to an MPS can occur over time.

 The nomination of individual properties in an MPS is accomplished in the same manner as other nominations.
 The name of the "thematic group" denotes the historical theme of the properties.
 It is considered the "multiple property listing".
-Once an individual property or a group of properties is nominated and listed in the National Register, the multiple property documentation form, combined with the individual National Register of Historic Places nomination forms, constitute a multiple property submission.
+Once an individual property or a group of properties is nominated and listed in the National Register, the multiple property documentation form, combined with the individual National Register of Historic Places nomination forms, constitutes a multiple property submission.

 Examples of MPS include the Lee County Multiple Property Submission, the Warehouses in Omaha, the Boundary Markers of the Original District of Columbia and the Illinois Carnegie Libraries.
 Before the term "Multiple Property Submission" was introduced in 1984, such listings were known as "Thematic Resources", such as the Operating Passenger Railroad Stations Thematic Resource, or "Multiple Resource Areas".